I’m not flowery when I write. I also want to start there, Anna. I think being plain is the best way I can stay honest in telling my story.

 So yes, Anna, we are both writers here where we overlap, and we are both historians.
 We are both storytellers and we are connected as family.
 But I am telling the story of a long life, and you are coming into that story and helping me share it.
 And I am bringing my story forward with you because your creative energy and understanding of me is also a part of my story.
 And you’re helping me see new things about my life in new ways.
 You’re helping me have more understanding of myself and how I was caught up in a lot of big things in life.
 You’re helping me see more of myself, and that is helping me be kinder to myself and more responsible to the world.
 Telling my story is a responsibility I have to myself and to the world.
 It’s a responsibility I have to the other people in my life who were marginalized, and came up with that framework of understanding, and built their own world in those spaces, and when I came to this country, gave me a home there.

 By choice and by circumstances larger than her, my mother has lived most of her life in the margins.
-And while she has fantasized that the juice of life must be happening in the center, my mother’s own vitality is scribbled all over the blank areas of her long life where others shut her out and where she was making it up as she went, arguing with the center, and armed with the liveliness of the margin’s own dialect, sensibility, and mystery.
+And while she has fantasized that the juice of life must be happening in the center, my mother’s own vitality is scribbled all over unblanked leeways and colored-in fringes.
+She has long been skirting the hems and rolling along surplus liminal shores, inventing the positive areas and structures of her long life even while others shut her out.
+From the beginning, really, she has been making it up as she went, arguing with the center, and armed with the liveliness of the margin’s own dialect, sensibility, and mystery.
 And my mother, after all of these years, is still open to inviting people in here to meet her in her marginalized life.
 And she has learned through firsthand experiences that she is also a traveler in the margins of society, going places where she has had the opportunity and ability to connect with others’ marginalized experiences and creative expressions, using her privilege to bring people in the margins forward, and getting clearer with each encounter that there’s audacity and real love in the people here.

 Heck.
 There is audacity and love in my mother.
 And in me.
 We have been dancing around the edges of this project for years.
 And we’re prudent enough to finally make this shit happen.